Rosemary Barton Live

-Rosemary Barton Live is a Canadian television Sunday morning talk show, which premiered November 1, 2020 on CBC News Network and CBC Television.
+Rosemary Barton Live is a Canadian television Sunday morning talk show, which premiered November 1, 2020, on CBC News Network and CBC Television.
 Hosted by Rosemary Barton, it is a live news and talk show covering political topics.

-The series is a replacement for The Weekly with Wendy Mesley and also is a successor to The Sunday Scrum, a Sunday political segment which aired on CBC News Network in the 2000s and 2010s.
+The series replaced The Weekly with Wendy Mesley; it is also a successor to The Sunday Scrum, a Sunday political news segment which aired on CBC News Network in the 2000s and 2010s.
 The Sunday Scrum was hosted by a variety of CBC journalists over the course of its run, including Nancy Wilson, Ben Chin, Carole MacNeil, Reshmi Nair, Asha Tomlinson and John Northcott, and continues to air as a segment within Rosemary Barton Live rather than a standalone program.

 The series received two Canadian Screen Award nominations at the 10th Canadian Screen Awards in 2022, for Best Talk Program or Series and Best Host in a Talk or Entertainment News Series.